siriusctrl/UniPublic/COMP90020 DA/Transactions and Concurrent Control.md

 - Inconsistent Retrieval
   - ![image-20200625115326564](assets/image-20200625115326564.png)
   - The value has been updated when retrieval performed (on tentative value without full operation performed)
+  - The database remains consistent but the reading is inconsistent with the record in the database.